 Posted by Aaron Schye on March 15, 2020

-Black Butte of the Gravelly Range is arguably the easiest of the mountain range highpoints in Montana to bag.
+Black Butte of the Gravelly Range, southwest of Ennis, MT, is arguably the easiest of the mountain range highpoints in Montana to bag.
 It’s basically just a giant chuck of volcanic rock jutting through the earth and is somewhat of an anomaly of the Gravelly’s which are mostly just large rolling hills.
 Don’t let the 10,547′ elevation fool you.
 Thanks to the numerous roads that pervade the Gravelly’s you’re able to park within about a mile of its summit so you only end up have to ascend 1,250′.
 If you’re going to venture all the way into the heart of these mountains to summit Black Butte (it’s a 1.5 hr. drive from the highway to the trailhead) I highly recommend a scenic cruise along Gravelly Range Road which heads north-south through the range and offers plenty of additional recreational opportunities.

 The Gravelly Mountains are one of the more elusive mountain ranges in the area.
 The mountains are mostly just large, rolling hills and dirt roads pervade the range providing easy access.
 You probably won’t find many hikers here as the range is primarily used by hunters and for the scenic drives.
 Additionally, the range has been the site of several grizzly attacks within recent years so it’s important to be bear aware while recreating in the range.

-I’m not sure how first I stumbled upon Black Butte but in late 2018 I really started to obsess over exploring new areas around Bozeman and I guess that fact that it’s the range highpoint made it stand out.
+I’m not sure how first I stumbled upon Black Butte but in late 2018 I really started to obsess over exploring new areas around Bozeman and I guess the fact that it’s the range highpoint made it stand out.
 It’s easily accessible by vehicle and is an extremely easy hike to the summit from the road; probably one of easiest Montana highpoints to bag if not the easiest.
 Black Butte is definitely an outcast being the chunkiest of the named peaks in the range and at 10,547′ it’s surprisingly tall considering how easy it is to get to the top.

 The Adventure Begins…